kevinveenbirkenbach/cymais/roles/pc-libreoffice/README.md

 You can customize this role by adjusting the `libreoffice_languages` variable to include the language packs you need, or by adding additional LibreOffice-related packages as required.

 ## Support and Contributions
-For support, feedback, or contributions, such as adding more functionality or enhancing the existing setup, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as adding more functionality or enhancing the existing setup, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that improve the LibreOffice setup and user experience are highly welcomed.